chavarera/PythonScript/Basic/FirstProgram.md

-## How To write first Basic Python Program.
+## How To write first Basic Python Program and Run it.

 As we have already installed required python version and set up in our machine